sdholakiya/k3s-cluster/README.md

    - `AWS_SESSION_TOKEN`: Your AWS session token (if using temporary credentials from SSO)
    - `AWS_DEFAULT_REGION`: Your preferred AWS region

-3. You can use one of the included setup scripts to automatically set these variables:
+3. You can use the included setup script to automatically set these variables:

-   **Option 1: For standard AWS credentials:**
    ```bash
    # Make the script executable
    chmod +x setup_gitlab_ci.sh